pytorch/xla/docs/source/contribute/bazel.md

 )
 ```

-Openxla pin can be updated by pointing this repository to a different
+You can specify the revision of OpenXLA you want to use in the `urls` field
+in the WORKSPACE file.
+PyTorch/XLA always builds with a deterministic
-revision.
-Patches may be added as needed.
-Bazel will resolve the
+OpenXLA commit (`xla_hash`), aka "OpenXLA pin".
+Patches may be added as
-dependency, prepare the code and patch it hermetically.
+needed.
+Bazel will resolve the dependency, prepare the code and patch it
+hermetically.

 For PyTorch, a different dependency mechanism is deployed because a
 local [PyTorch](https://github.com/pytorch/pytorch) checkout is used,